gcooq/GraphTrip/README.md

 # GraphTrip
-The source codes of GraphTrip will be available soon.
+The source codes of GraphTrip are available now.
+Any comments are appreciated.